Lifelong Machine Learning with Deep Streaming Linear Discriminant Analysis: Experiments

 \subsection{Baseline \& Comparison Models}

-While several recent incremental batch learning methods perform multiple loops over a data batch, SLDA is a streaming method that learns per instance.
+We compare SLDA with several baselines under two paradigms, i.e., those that don't require task labels and those that do.
+Since SLDA does not require task labels, our main baselines consist of models that operate in this paradigm.
+While many recent incremental batch learning methods perform multiple loops over a data batch, SLDA is a streaming method that learns per instance.
 Despite this advantage for incremental batch learners, we compare SLDA against several recent methods.
 For all experiments we incrementally train the ResNet-18~\cite{He_2016_CVPR} CNN architecture.
-We assess the following streaming and incremental batch learning methods: \begin{itemize} \item \textbf{Deep SLDA} -- We compare two versions of deep SLDA for updating the classification layer of a CNN.
+We assess these streaming and incremental batch learning methods: \begin{itemize}[noitemsep, nolistsep] \item \textbf{Deep SLDA} -- We compare two versions of deep SLDA for updating the classification layer of a CNN.
 One version uses a covariance matrix that is computed during base initialization (see Sec.~\ref{sec:base-initialization}) and then kept fixed.
 The other version uses a covariance matrix that is incrementally updated during streaming learning. \item \textbf{Fine-Tuning} -- This is a streaming baseline where the CNN is fine-tuned sample-by-sample with a single epoch through the dataset.
 No buffer is used, and this approach suffers from catastrophic forgetting~\cite{kemker2018forgetting}.
 We compare two versions: 1) update only the output layer ($\theta_F$); and 2) update the entire network ($\theta_F$ and $\theta_G$). \item \textbf{ExStream} -- Like SLDA, ExStream is a streaming learning algorithm; however, it can only update fully-connected layers of the network.
 It maintains prototype buffers by storing an incoming vector and merging the two closest vectors in the buffer~\cite{hayes2019memory}.
 After the buffer is updated, its contents are used to train fully-connected layers in a network.
 We use ExStream to train the output layer of the network.
-It achieved state-of-the-art performance on the iCub World 1.0~\cite{fanello2013icub} and CORe50~\cite{lomonaco2017core50} streaming datasets.
+It achieved state-of-the-art performance on the CORe50~\cite{lomonaco2017core50} streaming dataset. \item \textbf{iCaRL} -- iCaRL~\cite{rebuffi2016icarl} is a popular incremental batch learning method designed for incremental class learning, where each batch must contain two or more categories, and these classes are not seen in later batches.
+Without significant changes, it cannot operate in other ordering scenarios.
+To mitigate catastrophic forgetting, iCaRL stores raw images from earlier batches for partial rehearsal and uses distillation with these stored examples to prevent weights from drifting too far from their previous values.
+To make predictions, iCaRL uses the Nearest Class Mean classifier in feature space. iCaRL updates the entire CNN ($\theta_F$ and $\theta_G$). \item \textbf{End-to-End} -- The End-to-End Incremental Learning model~\cite{castro2018end} is an incremental batch learning method that is a modification of iCaRL.
+It achieved state-of-the-art performance on incremental class learning with ImageNet.
+Rather than a Nearest Class Mean classifier, it uses the CNN's output layer.
+It uses several augmentation strategies to get more out of its buffer, including brightness enhancements, contrast normalization, random crops, and mirror flips.
+It has the same limitations as iCaRL: it cannot do streaming learning and can only operate in the incremental class batch learning setting. \item \textbf{Offline} -- Offline is a model that is trained in an offline, non-streaming manner.
+It is used to normalize performance and it serves as an upper bound on an incremental learner's performance.
+We compare two versions: 1) update $\theta_F$ only, and 2) update $\theta_F$ and $\theta_G$. \end{itemize} All models use the same offline base CNN initialization procedure (see Sec.~\ref{sec:base-initialization}).
+Subsequently, ExStream and SLDA re-start a streaming learning phase from the beginning of the dataset to train the output layer while keeping remaining parameters fixed.
+With the exception of SLDA, we use cross-entropy classification loss and stochastic gradient descent with momentum to train the CNN.
+End-to-End and iCaRL additionally use distillation for targets.
+While it would be interesting to develop a deep SQDA method, maintaining a full covariance matrix for each class is not feasible for high-dimensional, many-class scenarios, like ImageNet.